jgfn1/react-game-tutorial/README.md

 # react-game-tutorial
-Repo made to take the reactjs.org game tutorial in order to learn the key concepts of the technology.
+Repo made to take the reactjs.org game tutorial, and create a docker image/docker compose file of it in order to learn the key concepts of these technologies.